On the Anatomy of a DNS Attack – Types, Technical Capabilities, and Mitigation

 - Use the oldest half-open TCP\IP connection once the backlog’s full.

-- SYN cookies.
+- Don’t forget about SYN cookies.

 - Curb system response rate of ICMP packets.

-- Traffic profiling.
+- Perform regular traffic profiling.

 - Verify IP sources.